Communication-Efficient Stochastic Distributed Learning: Convergence Analysis and Discussion

 \subsubsection{Uncoordinated parameters}

-In principle, the agents could use \textit{uncoordinated} parameters, based on the resources available to them.
-For example, different agents could employ different local solvers and batch sizes.
-Alternatively, they could use the same solver but with different step-sizes tailored to the smoothness of the local costs.
+{ In principle, the agents could employ \textit{uncoordinated} parameters, depending on their available resources (\textit{e.g.}, heterogeneous computational capabilities).
+For instance, different agents could adopt distinct local solvers, numbers of updates (see results in Section~\ref{subsec:numerical-tuning-parameters}), and batch sizes.
+Alternatively, they could use the same solver but with step-sizes tailored to the smoothness of their local cost functions. }